Bulgaria–Serbia relations: 20th century

-The Prime Minister of Serbia, Milovan Milovanović, clearly saw that the issue of Macedonia could best and most advantageously be resolved by a pan-Balkan agreement, and especially by an agreement between Serbia and Bulgaria as key actors.
+The Prime Minister of Serbia, Milovan Milovanović, saw that the issue of Macedonia could best and most advantageously be resolved by a pan-Balkan agreement, and especially by an agreement between Serbia and Bulgaria as key actors.
 Therefore, on behalf of Serbia, he signed the Treaty with Bulgaria on 13 March 1912.
 This agreement provided for: the expulsion of the Turks from Europe, the expansion of Serbia into Albania and its access to the Adriatic Sea, and the division of Macedonia into a Bulgarian zone which stretched southeast of the line from the summit of Golem near Kriva Palanka to Lake Ohrid and a contested zone northwest of that line, which could be awarded to either country by the Russian Emperor after the war.
 This treaty was the backbone of the future Balkan Alliance between Bulgaria, Serbia, Montenegro and Greece, which initiated the First Balkan War and drove the Turks from the most of the Balkans.
 During the war, the Serbian Army assisted Bulgaria, which fought the main Ottoman forces in Thrace, by sending forces under the command of Stepa Stepanović to the Siege of Adrianople.
 As Serbia was eventually denied access to the Adriatic Sea, it aspired to retain the occupied territories in Macedonia in violation of the previously the signed treaty with Bulgaria.
 Bulgaria then began the Second Balkan War by attacking its former allies, starting with a general night attack by the Bulgarians on the Serbian Army, without a prior declaration of war.